 Frequently Asked Questions

-This document aims to provide clarity on the proposals and public consultation to help you provide feedback.
+This FAQs section aims to provide clarity on the proposals and public consultation to help you provide feedback.
 If you don’t find the answers you’re looking for in this document, you can contact the team on [email protected]

 We are also holding several in person drop-in events during the consultation period.
 During the events, members of the project team will be available to answer your questions and provide you with more information about the proposed schemes.